Pepperi-Addons/LegacyDashboards/LegacyCrosssellUpsell/docs/readme.md

 #### Client side:
 To debug your addon with developer toolbar (chrome or any other browser dev tool).
 - Open terminal --> change to client-side --> Start your addon with npm start.
-- Go to Settings --> Data --> Activities Data or
+- Go to Settings --> Data --> Cross-Sell & Upsell or
-Open your browser at: https://app.pepperi.com/settings/338f2dc4-eb25-4d0a-b040-07c7319dd4a6/editor?view=activities_dashboard
+Open your browser at: https://app.pepperi.com/settings/5952dac6-98b0-4bc0-80c3-fab4f01ee935/editor?view=cross_sell
 - Add the &dev=true.

 - Open the browser inspector to make sure that the editor file is served locally
 #### Server side:
-There is no Server side (the page comes from the old backoffice).
+There is no Server side on the addon (the page comes from the old backoffice).

 #### CPI side:
 There is no CPI side.

 ---
 ## Testing
 This addon does not require any tests (so far).

 ---
 ## Dependencies

 | Addon | Usage |